 St Valentine’s Patronage

 This is the first reference to St Valentine’s as a romantic day.
 And some people charge Chaucer with making the whole thing up!
 St Valentine, is supposed to have been martyred in the 3rd Century (290AD) on the Via Flaminia on February 14.
 He refused to stop marrying people in the Christian rites.
-He is therefore the patron Saint of lovers.
-He is also the patron Saint of epileptics, fainting and beekeepers.
-According to legend, Valentine taught a young blind girl how to look after Bees, and, sometime later, her eyesight was restored.
+Therefore, he is the patron Saint of lovers.
+Valentine is also the patron Saint of epileptics, fainting and beekeepers.
+According to legend, he taught a young blind girl how to look after Bees, and, sometime later, her eyesight was restored.
 He also is said to have treated a young man of epilepsy.
 Epilepsy was sometimes called the Falling Sickness, and so he is also the Saint of Fainting.

 St Valentine’s Day and Birds

 Chaucer’s poem suggests one possible route to the link with romance.
-This is about the time when birds pair off.
+Early February is about the time when birds pair off.
 If they want to have their chicks at the optimal time, then they need to get going before spring has really sprung.

 When I think of love, I don’t think of birds.
 Maybe, this is because I live by a Canal.
 Outside my garden, I frequently see and hear a Coot chasing his pair across the water before violently mounting her.
 But then they are fiercely monogamous and defend their nest, fearlessly, against much bigger birds.
 And swans glide by in beautiful family groups.
 But Magpies are my favourite lovebird because you see one, and then look around, and you very often see the partner.
 I have adopted an old tradition that you are supposed to say: